-Required elements
+Required Elements

 Electronic submitters should use the Implementation Guide and Molina Companion Guide for format and code set information when submitting or receiving files directly with Molina.
 In addition to the Implementation Guide and Companion Guide, electronic submitters should use the appropriate state specific Companion Guides and Provider Manuals.
 These documents are subject to change as new information is available.
-Please check the Molina website at MolinaMarketplace.com for regularly updated information regarding Molina's companion guide requirements.
+Please check the Molina website at MolinaMarketplace.com under EDI>Companion Guides for regularly updated information regarding Molina's companion guide requirements.
 Be sure to choose the appropriate state from the drop-down list on the top of the page.
-In addition to the Molina Companion Guide, it is also necessary to use the state Health Plan-specific companion guides, which are also available on our Molina website for your convenience (remember to choose the appropriate state from the drop-down list).
+In addition to the Molina Companion Guide, it is also necessary to use the state health plan-specific companion guides, which are also available on our Molina website for your convenience (remember to choose the appropriate state from the drop-down list).

-Electronic Claim submissions will adhere to specifications for submitting medical Claim data in standardized Accredited Standards Committee (ASC) X12N 837 formats.
-Electronic Claims are validated for Compliance Strategic National Implementation Process (SNIP) levels 1 to 5.
+Electronic Claim submissions will adhere to specifications for submitting medical Claims data in standardized Accredited Standards Committee (ASC) X12N 837 formats.
+Electronic Claims are validated for compliance with Strategic National Implementation Process (SNIP) levels 1 to 5.